xlab-si/emmy/README.md

     where self-signed certificate is used, or when the CN in server's certificate is not resolvable.
 7. **Whether to use system's certificate pool**: flag *--syscertpool*.
 When present, the values of `--cacert` and `--servername` will be ignored.
+8. **Connection timeout**: flag *--timeout* (shorthand *-t*), indicating a timeout (in milliseconds) for establishing connection with emmy server.
+Client fails if connection cannot be established before the timeout.
+Defaults to *5000 milliseconds*.

 Moreover, the *protocolSubcommand* corresponds to a concrete protocol that we want to demonstrate between emmy client and emmy server.
 You can list valid *protocolSubcommand* values by running